LogoCustom Linear Actuator

 The short-stroke page is meant to drive a sourcing decision, not just define a term.
 These conclusion cards and screening bands translate the mixed do and know intent into practical next actions.

-A 1 inch stroke query is an alias, not a separate page category
+A 12mm or 1 inch query is an alias, not a separate page category

 Official catalog examples from Actuonix, Progressive Automations, and FIRGELLI all land in the same short-travel decision space: package length, load path, duty, and ingress matter more than the keyword phrasing.

-The 100mm stroke micro alias belongs on the same canonical page
+The 12mm and 100mm stroke micro aliases both belong on the same canonical page

 Published package ratios now span about 1.68x to 5.5x